 Is "Gifting" a Word?

-It’s the holidays, which means I’m starting to get complaints about people who use “gift” instead of “give” as a verb, so we’ll look into the word’s surprising history as a verb.
+It’s the holidays, which means I’m starting to get complaints about people who use “gift” instead of “give” as a verb.

 Parents were prohibited from selling, gifting, or pledging their children.